 Mole Valley

 § This page gives an overview of the Mole Valley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Mole Valley in Surrey includes the towns of Dorking and Leatherhead, alongside extensive countryside.
 The district is dominated by the North Downs, with Box Hill providing dramatic views and walking trails, and the Mole Gap where the River Mole cuts through chalk hills.
 Dorking is a historic market town, while Leatherhead combines suburban character with riverside parks.
 Villages such as Mickleham and Abinger offer traditional Surrey charm, with commons, farmland, and woodland defining much of the landscape.

-The administrative boundary of Mole Valley can be viewed on OpenStreetMap: District Boundary of Mole Valley.
+The administrative boundary of Mole Valley can also be viewed on OpenStreetMap: District Boundary of Mole Valley.

 Key Facts about Mole Valley